NVIDIA-Certified Storage#

 As the artificial intelligence landscape shifts from experimental pilot projects to full-scale production, the underlying infrastructure must evolve.
 We have entered the era of the “AI Factory”—data centers dedicated not just to storing data, but to manufacturing intelligence.
 In this new paradigm, data is the fuel, and the storage system is the fuel pump.
 If the pump cannot keep up with the engine, performance stalls.

 The NVIDIA-Certified™ Storage program is a comprehensive validation framework designed to bridge the gap between high-performance storage architectures and NVIDIA’s accelerated computing platform.
-By rigorously testing partner solutions against real-world AI workloads and synthetic benchmarks at scale, we provide enterprise customers with a verified path to deployment.
+It gives storage providers a structured path to validate file and object storage solutions against NVIDIA best practices, reference architectures, and functional and performance testing.
+By rigorously testing partner solutions against real-world AI workloads and synthetic benchmarks at scale, certified storage help reduce deployment risk, improves confidence in design choices, and gives teams a clearer path from AI infrastructure planning to production use.

 Overview#